Leapsight/bondy_docker/README.md

 make example-custom-config
 ```

-Once you build your iamge you would run it like this:
+Once you build your image you would run it like this:

 ```bash
 docker run \